voxeet/hackathon-quick-start/README.md

 2. At least one team member must sign up for an account -- instructions below.
 3. You must make at least one successful Dolby.io API request as part of your project.

-The prize of $250 will be allocated to the highest scoring team that utilizes atleast one Dolby.io API.

 ### Exclusions
 Using a Dolby technology such as Atmos, Vision, Cinema, Gaming, etc. (while cool) does not count